City of Pikeville

 - Do not talk to other jurors or be otherwise distracted during the proceedings.

-- Do not interrpt the proceedings.
+- Do not interrupt the proceedings.

 - Clothing may be business casual, but appropriate for the seriousness of the business of the court.